Cristina Pato (Ourense, 1980)

 Such an active touring and recording career has not thwarted her scholarship.
 Ms. Pato holds a Doctorate of Musical Arts in Collaborative Piano from the Mason Gross School of the Arts at Rutgers University (NJ), where she was awarded the Edna Mason Scholarship and the Irene Alm Memorial Prize for excellence in scholarly research and performance.
 Ms. Pato holds degrees in Piano Performance, Music Theory and Chamber Music from the Conservatorio de Musica del Liceu (Barcelona).
 She also holds a Master of Fine Arts Degree in Digital Arts (Computer Music) from the Universitat Pompeu Fabra (Barcelona).

 These academic and artistic pursuits have contributed to her educational endeavors.
 Ms. Pato serves as educational advisor for the Silkroad Project, collaborating closely in planning residencies and educational activities, including the multi-year partnership with Harvard University.
 She has served as a panelist, mentor and faculty member in various projects the Silk Road Ensemble is developing with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning summer institute for artists and educators.
-Her belief that the power of the arts in education benefits the ecosystem of society has led her to create her own arts in education conference in Galicia, a multidisciplinary festival, and to write a bimonthly column for the Spanish newspaper El Correo Gallego.
+Her belief that the power of the arts in education benefits the ecosystem of society has led her to create her own arts in education conference in Galicia, a multidisciplinary festival, and to contribute regularly with Spanish newspapers El Correo Gallego and La Voz de Galicia.

 In 2012 Cristina wrote “My Lethe Story: The River of Forgetfulness”, a storytelling- chamber music piece commissioned by Silkroad and premiered at Harvard University in a session that included a panel with neurologist Dr. Alonso-Alonso.
 The piece combines Cristina’s passion for neuroscience and the personal story of her mother’s memory loss.
 With that piece she has developed a new path of understanding the power of combining arts and sciences in academic institutions.
 In 2014 she was named Mellon Visiting Artist in Residence for the 2014-2015 season at the College of Holy Cross.
 Pato’s residency was part of the launch of “Arts Transcending Borders,” a new initiative designed to infuse the fine and performing arts in students’ academic lives and create new opportunities throughout the curriculum and the community by transcending cultural, geographic and disciplinary boundaries.